AppStateESS/phpwebsite/README.md

 phpWebSite comes with its own set of Pear files.
 Most of the time you should just use the files included with distribution.

-**phpWebsite is now using composer for dependecies.
+**phpWebsite is now using composer for dependencies.
 Before using the web installer you will have to install composer and run composer install from the project root directory.**

+**The default theme (bootstrap) requires these processes to be run in the themes/bootstrap directory npm install npm run prod

 After installation you will need to install some content modules.